On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 In 2023, I translated the Hugging Face audio course.

-The content is structured in 8 units across 46 web pages 🌐.
+The content is structured into 8 units spread across 46 web pages 🌐.

-All resources are available on the Hugging Face website.
+You can find all these resources on the Hugging Face website.

 Diffusion models course